nullprogram.com/blog/2023/02/15/

 for your

-difference from the __cdecl
+practical difference from the __cdecl

-calling convention, so it does not actually
+calling convention, so it matters

-matter.
+little.
 Rather, the goal is to avoid __stdcall

 function decorations.